 - In a small bowl whisk together flax eggs, olive oil, maple syrup and apple cider vinegar.
 Whisk in pumpkin puree.

 - Add the wet mix to the dry mix and mix until well combined.
-If the mix is too thick add 2tbsp of rice milk at a time.
+If the mix is too thick add 2 tablespoons of rice milk at a time.
 You want to achieve a moist muffin like consistency.

 - Gently fold in chopped chocolate.